ShangShungFoundation/django-manage-it/README.md

 ##Basic App Suite for IT Management for small business

-Includes Management Dashboard with most reveling metrics of IT situation like:
+Includes Management Dashboard with most urgent metrics of IT situation like:
 * Problematic Assets
 * Pending Asset Requests
 * Unresolved Incidents